bisforboman/exjobb/WorkPlan.md

 This section covers the time spent for formulating of the problem and planning on how the wireless sensor networks will look.
 I estimate I will need three initial weeks of specificing this and understanding how I wish to go about to solve it.
 The goal here would be to define a mathematical model I can use later for the design-process.
 Here I also aim to decide which programming language I will implement my solution in.

+Proving correctness is also covered in this section.
+It's discussed more in the second paragraph of the Practical Study since the work is interleaved with the design-process, as shown in the gant schedule with the overlapping weeks.

 Also one week is noted here, later in the project, which is the expected time for re-specifying the model for the additional features.

 ### Practical Study